consuldemocracy/consuldemocracy/docs/en/installation/deploying-on-heroku.md

   **Remember not to commit the file if you have any sensitive information in it!**

-6. To ensure Heroku correctly detects and uses the node.js and ruby versions defined in the project, we need to make the following changes:
+6. To ensure Heroku correctly detects and uses the node.js version defined in the project, we need to make the following changes:

   In package.json, add the node.js version: